JacobCrabill/zigdown/README.md

 Inspired by [Glow](https://github.com/charmbracelet/glow), the goal is to create a simple terminal-based Markdown renderer just for fun.

-> [!NOTE]
-> This doesn't really do much... ...yet.
-Very simple Markdown can be rendered to HTML and
+> [!NOTE] This is still a WIP, but it can currently render some basic Markdown files nicely to the
-> to the console.
+> console, or to HTML!

 ## Goals